shaivipandey/eas503-notes/chapters/01/getting_started.md

 store the result in to location 2003
 ```

-- Compilers convert programs written in a high-level language into the machine language of some computer; the compiled code is hardware and operating system dependent.
+- Compilers transform programs written in a high-level language into the machine language of a specific computer; the compiled code is dependent on the hardware and operating system.
 - Interpreters simulate a computer that understands a high-level language.
   - The source program is not translated into machine language all at once.
-- An interpreter analyzes and executes the source code instruction by instruction (line-by-line).
+  - An interpreter analyzes and executes the source code instruction by instruction (line by line).

-- Compiling vs. Interpreting
+### Compiling vs. Interpreting

-  - Once a program has been compiled, it can be executed repeatedly without the source code or compiler.
-If it is interpreted, the source code and interpreter are needed each time the program runs
+- Once a program has been compiled, it can be executed repeatedly without requiring the source code or compiler.
+If it is interpreted, both the source code and the interpreter are necessary each time the program runs.
-  - Compiled programs generally run faster since the translation of the source code happens only once.
+- Compiled programs generally run faster since the translation of the source code occurs only once.
-  - Interpreted languages are part of a more flexible programming environment since they can be developed and run interactively
+- Interpreted languages offer a more flexible programming environment as they can be developed and run interactively.
-  - Interpreted programs are more portable, meaning the executable code produced from a compiler for a Pentium won’t run on a Mac, without recompiling.
-If a suitable interpreter already exists, the interpreted code can be run with no modifications.
+- Interpreted programs are more portable, meaning the executable code produced by a compiler for a specific architecture won't run on a different architecture without recompilation.
+In contrast, if a suitable interpreter already exists, the interpreted code can be run with no modifications.

 :::{warning}
-<strong>Bad code can be ambiguous due to human error.
-To the machine it is not ambiguous.</strong> When this happens, the program might behave unexpectedly.
-This unexpected behavior is called a **bug**!
+<strong> Bad code can become ambiguous due to human error.
+However, to a machine, it remains unambiguous. </strong>  When this occurs, the program might exhibit unexpected behavior, which is referred to as a **bug!**
 :::

 ## Features of Python

-- Python is
+Python is

-  - high-level language
+- **High-level language:**
-    - a low-level language provides less abstraction than high-level languages to actual machine language
+  - A low-level language provides less abstraction than high-level languages and is closer to the actual machine language.
-  - an interpreted language
+- **Interpreted language:**
-    - Technically, Python uses a hybrid compiling/interpreting process.
-The Python source in the module file (the `.py`) is compiled into more primitive instructions called `byte code`.
-This byte code (the `.pyc`) is then interpreted.
-Having a `.pyc` file available makes running a module faster the second time around.
-If you delete this file, Python will create it again.
+  - Technically, Python employs a hybrid compiling/interpreting process.
+The Python source code in the module file (the `.py` file) is compiled into more primitive instructions known as `byte code`.
+This byte code (the `.pyc` file) is subsequently interpreted.
+The presence of a `.pyc` file enhances the speed of module execution on subsequent runs.
+If this file is deleted, Python will regenerate it.
-  - an object oriented language
+- **Object-oriented language:**
-    - combines data and associated instructions to manipulate the data into one package
+  - It combines data and the corresponding instructions for data manipulation into a single package.
+- **Easy to learn:**
-  - easy to learn because its syntax is simple, hence easy to read
+  - Python's syntax is simple, making it easy to understand and read.
-  - versatile
+- **Versatile:**
-    - can be used for web-development, machine learning, cloud administration
+  - Python can be used for various purposes such as web development, machine learning, and cloud administration.
-  - popular
+- **Popular:**
-    - has many third-party packages that extend its functionality, especially for data science.
+  - It boasts numerous third-party packages that extend its functionality, particularly in the realm of data science.

 ## Using Python

 There are four ways in which you can use Python.
-We will show you how to use all four ways, but we will mostly use Jupyter Notebook and Microsoft Visual Code.
+We will demonstrate how to utilize all four methods, with a primary focus on Jupyter Notebook and Microsoft Visual Code

 ### A Basic Python Program